exercism/r/exercises/concept/trees-and-tibbleations/.docs/introduction.md

 Most modifications are applied column-wise.

 Column names can be changed with `rename(newname = oldname)`, or `rename_with()` to apply a function.
-A typical use would be cleaning up imported names to make them easier to work with in R, by removing whitespace and forcing a consistent format for related names.

 Note the syntax within `rename()`.
 The _contents_ of column `oldname` are _bound_ to name `newname`, hence the order.